Stomach ulcer vs stomach cancer

 Treatment options for stomach ulcers include:

-1. Medications that can kill the H.pylori bacteria bacteria - If the cause of your ulcer were infection by H.pylori bacteria, your doctor would recommend antibiotics.
+1. H.pylori bacteria - If the cause of your ulcer were infection by H.pylori bacteria, your doctor would recommend antibiotics.
 Some antibiotics your doctor may prescribe include metronidazole, clarithromycin, amoxicillin, and tetracycline.

 2. Medications that will reduce gastric acid production - An increase in digestive acids are common in cases of stomach ulcers.
 One of the treatment plans will be to reduce stomach acids.
 In that case, your doctor may recommend acid or histamine blockers like nizatidine, cimetidine, and famotidine.
 These blockers will help reduce the acid level and relieve pain.